itskarelleh/animal-kingdom-database/FormatForWritingAboutAnimal.md

 3. Impact
 4. Locations
 5. Daily Routine and Habits
+6. Reproduction
-6. Pop culture and references(optional)
+7. Pop culture and references(optional)
-7. Conservation Status(if applicable)
+8. Conservation Status(optional and if applicable)
-8. Conclusion
+9. Conclusion